keptn/keptn.github.io/content/docs/0.8.x/reference/cli/_index.md

 * If the credentials are not found in the config file, it will fall back to the credential manager.

-## Enabling shell autocompetion of Keptn CLI
+## Enabling shell autocompletion of Keptn CLI

 Keptn CLI provides autocompletion support for Bash and Zsh, which can save you a lot of typing.